seven5/seven5/projlayout.md

 //                     ...more go-based commands...
 ```

-* The `.godir` and `Procfile` are only needed by folks deploying to heroku.
+* The `.godir` and `Procfile` are only needed if you are deploying to heroku.
 These must be used in conjunction with the _Seven5_ [buildpack](https://github.com/seven5/heroku-buildpack-go) and will be discussed in an upcoming chapter.

 * The `db` directory is for configuration related to the database.